lucasdamianjohnson/mipsassemblyfurtherestpoint/README.md

-# mipsassemblyfurtherestpoint
-MIPS Assembly furtherest point program.
+#MIPS Assembly Furthest Point Program
 I made this program while taking a class at Michigan Tech.
 It is written in MIPS assembly.

-This programs reads in x and y points then determines which one is farthest from the orgin (0,0)after (0,0) is entered in.
+This programs reads in x and y points then determines which one is farthest from the orgin (0,0) after (0,0) is entered in.

 In the respirtory I also included a program to compile the code.
 You can also get it below: